zeckrust/RusTeX/README.md

     - Any `Item` can be added to a `Document`
     - Any `Item` can be added to a `Container`
     - A `Container` is an `Item`, so they can be nested
-    - `Items` are built by order that they have been added
+    - `Items` are displayed by order that they have been added

         ```rust
         let mut section_1: Section = Section::new(